yelixjs/yelix-docs/blog/2025-04-07-welcome-to-yelix/index.md

 **Less config, more confidence.**

 If that resonates with you, I’d love your feedback or contributions.
-This is backend development — but with a better safety net.

 Stay with Yelix, stay happy! \
 _and enjoy the comfort of being able to deploy on Friday._